databrary/policies/bill-of-rights.md

 6. Ask questions about Databrary at any time before, during or after you participate in a study or agree to share information
 7. Refuse to share data without penalty
 8. Ask to have your data removed from sharing on Databrary, without any penalty
-9. Receive a copy of your Permission to Share form for you to keep
+9. Receive a copy of your Databrary release form for you to keep
 10. Be assured that your identity will be kept in confidence by Databrary and its authorized researchers.

 If I have any questions or concerns I can  contact Databrary staff by email at ethics@databrary.org.
 I can also ask the staff from the study I participated in for help.